Staff Scientist & Science Educator

 Megan A. Jones has always seen a connection between nature, science, and education.
 She is passionate about sparking curiosity and fostering learning in students of all ages, with her work here at NEON focused on undergraduates, graduate students, and early career professionals.

-Megan earned a BSc in Wildlife Biology at Humboldt State University prior to going to Florida State University where she earned a MSc in University Science Teaching and is currently near completion of a PhD in Ecology and Evolutionary Biology with a focus on evolutionary behavioral ecology at Florida State University.
+Megan earned a BSc in Wildlife Biology at Humboldt State University prior to going to Florida State University where she earned a MSc in College Science Teaching and a PhD in Biological Science with a focus on evolutionary behavioral ecology at Florida State University.
 Her PhD research focused on fitness consequences of cooperative courtship displays in the neotropical avian family Pipridae (manakins).
 Megan has a strong background in ecological fieldwork, particularly with birds, in both temperate and tropical ecosystems ranging from Alaskan tundra to the Australian bush to Ecuadorian cloud forest.
 For her, science, education, and natural history are not only a career but also a passion.